Cassini–Huygens: Plutonium power source

 Because of Saturn's distance from the Sun, solar arrays were not feasible as power sources for this space probe.
 To generate enough power, such arrays would have been too large and too heavy.
 Instead, the Cassini orbiter was powered by three GPHS-RTG radioisotope thermoelectric generators, which use heat from the decay of about 33 kg of plutonium-238 (in the form of plutonium dioxide) to generate direct current electricity via thermoelectrics.

 The RTGs on the Cassini mission have the same design as those used on the New Horizons, Galileo, and Ulysses space probes, and they were designed to have very long operational lifetimes.

 At the end of the nominal 11-year Cassini mission, they were still able to produce 600 to 700 watts of electrical power.
 (Leftover hardware from the Cassini RTG Program was modified and used to power the New Horizons mission to Pluto and the Kuiper belt, which was designed and launched later.)

-Power distribution was accomplished by 192 solid-state power switches, which also functioned as circuit breakers in the event of an overload condition.
+Electric power distribution was accomplished by 192 solid-state power switches, which also functioned as circuit breakers in the event of an overload condition.
 The switches used MOSFETs that featured better efficiency and a longer lifetime as compared to conventional switches, while at the same time eliminating transients.
 However, these solid-state circuit breakers were prone to erroneous tripping (presumably from cosmic rays), requiring them to reset and causing losses in experimental data.